 Making precise measurements of an occultation event from different, nearby locations on Earth, we can determine the size of the object.
 This is where communities across the Western United States can help us out!
 Each community within our network receives a telescope and video camera system and training on how to record occultations.
 During predicted occultations, every observation site points their scope to a specific target star in the night sky and records the star using the camera system.
 As the KBO moves in front of the star, observers within the path of the KBO shadow will witness the star light be blocked during the occultation.

-Our project currently consists of a linked network of 14 telescope sites north and south of Reno, Nevada.
-During Fall 2014, we will recruit 30 additional communities to create a network that stretches between the US borders with Mexico and Canada.
-To learn more about our different communities, visit our RECON Communities page and check out our Team Map.
+Our project currently consists of a linked network of over 54 telescope sites stretching from Oroville, Washington to Yuma, Arizona.
+The project was piloted between 2012-14 with 14 communities located north and south of Reno, Nevada.
+The network was expanded in Fall 2014 to stretch between the US borders with Mexico and Canada.
+To learn more about our different communities, visit our RECON Communities page and check out an interactive Team Map.

 To learn more about the RECON Project and ways you can participate, please complete our RECON Interest Survey.
 Also, if you know of others who might be interested, feel free to help us get in touch by completing the RECON Referral Survey.

 We are discovering more about our solar system – and we couldn’t do it without the help of our citizen scientists.
-We are looking forward to an exciting year as we recruit and prepare the full 40-site network to begin measure the outer solar system by Spring 2015.
+We are looking forward to an exciting year as we train the full 54+ site network to begin coordinated KBO occultation starting in Spring 2015.